 Through behavioural app data capture, you are flooded with vital statistics such as, how many times the user opens the app, how long they spend on the app and what features they access.
 This statistical data provides insight into how and why users turn to your app, allowing you to see where it fits in their life.

-User profiles provide focus on your specific users, and what drives them as they interact with your brand.
+Profiles provide focus on your specific users, and what drives them as they interact with your brand.
 App marketing can be difficult at times but this data compiled into a user profile can prove to be very helpful if used correctly.

-User profiles have become very important when app marketing, as it helps to achieve personalisation.
+Profiles have become very important when app marketing, as it helps to achieve personalisation.
 You want talking to your users to be like putting on an old pair of slippers - familiar, easy and personalised.
 This does not happen over night!
 You have to put in the ground work and commit time to effort to find out who your users are.

-Creating user profiles can be a timely process!
+Creating profiles can be a timely process!
 Therefore, make the process as easy as possible by having the right tools.
 With the right tools, you can look at a user's full history of interactions with your brand and trigger targeted communications based on their actions to make the conversation seem personal but saving you time.

 So what about User Personas?